pimsmath/m2pi.ca/content/home/students.md

   columns: '1'
 ---
 {{< announcement
-  text="Fellowship Applications now open!
+  text="Fellowship Applications for M2PI 2023 now open!
 [Click here to apply](https://survey.ucalgary.ca/jfe/form/SV_5iD3NYJcs5TzZrg)!"
 >}}

 M2PI is a full-time training and work-integrated learning opportunity for graduate students and post-doctoral fellows in the mathematical sciences.
 Undergraduate students are also eligible to apply.
-Successful applicants will be asked to confirm their availability for full-time participation during July 10 - 28.
+Successful applicants will be asked to confirm their availability for full-time participation during July 10 - 28, 2023.

   * During **July 10-14**, students will receive professional and technical skills training relevant to non-academic STEM careers through virtual courses.